BumbleBebis/di-workshop-04-arrays-loops/README.md

 **What's wrong with this code?**

+It is just a lot of repetition

 **How could we improve it?**

+we can implement a loop so we only need to specify the rectangle once

 There's a lot of repetition in the code here.
 Generally, as programmers, we try to avoid repetition - often the more code we have, the more space there is for